jcweiss2/pmoa_tts/README.md

 For more details, visit the [Hugging Face dataset page](https://huggingface.co/datasets/snoroozi/pmoa-tts).

+## 📜 License

+The dataset is derived from publicly available PubMed Open Access case reports.
+All annotations and metadata are released under the **CC BY-NC-SA 4.0** license.

+## 🧩 Coming Soon

+- DeepSeek-R1 annotations for the full 125k dataset
+  *(Note: DeepSeek-R1 annotations for the 25k subset are already available)*

+## 🙏 Acknowledgments

+This dataset was generated as part of research at the **National Library of Medicine (NLM)** at the **National Institutes of Health (NIH)** and **Carnegie Mellon University (CMU)**.
+We thank the **PubMed Open Access initiative** and the authors of the case reports that made this work possible.

 ## 📄 Citation

 If you use PMOA-TTS in your research, please cite our preprints: